-All school/school system property, facilities, and grounds may be entered, inspected, and searched for any lawful purpose by school administrators, Board officials or their designees at any time, without prior notice and to the fullest extent permitted by law.
-The right to enter, inspect, and search includes and extends to (but is not limited to) Board owned or controlled offices, desks, file cabinets, lockers, computers, files, documents, data, and devices however and wherever kept, stored, or maintained.
+All school/school system property, facilities, and grounds may be entered, inspected, and searched for any lawful purpose by school administrators.
+Board officials or their designees at any time, without prior notice and to the fullest extent permitted by law.
+The right to enter, inspect, and search includes and extends to Board-owned or controlled offices, desks, file cabinets, lockers, computers, files, documents, data, and devices, however and wherever kept, stored, or maintained.
+This includes all rented (free or paid) and owned properties, facilities, and grounds.